nickfu98/PowerBI-hospital-encounters-dashboard/dashboard_pages/02_patient_volume_trends.md

 ## Insights
   - Peaks in 2014 and 2021, outpatient and ambulatory encounters drive growth.
   - Procedure volume is concentrated in depression, mental and social healthcare.
-  - **NOTE:** The last encounter date is in February 2022, so metrics will always drop in 2022 with only 2 months of data.
+  - **NOTE:** The last encounter date is in February 2022, so metrics will drop significantly in 2022 having only 2 months of data.

 [← Page 1](01_dashboard_overview.md) | [Page 3 →](03_length_of_stay.md)